 If you have a current car loan, pay it off as quickly as possible

-Depending on whether you're doing a debt snowball or paying off the highest interest debt first, start paying extra towards the principal on your car loan to pay it off more quickly.
+Depending on whether you're doing a debt snowball or paying off the highest interest debt first, start paying extra towards the principal on your auto loan to pay it off more quickly.

-Check with the bank to make sure there are no penalties for paying it off early.
+Check with the bank to make sure there are no penalties for paying your loan off early.

 Pay your old car payment to yourself